grame-cncm/faustdoc/src/manual/syntax.md

 #### Availability of Foreign Functions, Variables, and Constants

-Foreign functions, variables, and constants can only be used in Faust when the target backend provides a mechanism to access their definitions or compiled code.
+Foreign functions, variables, and constants can only be used in Faust when the target backend provides a mechanism to access their definitions and compiled code.
 In practice, this means:

 - **C/C++ backends**: full support, since external symbols can be resolved at link time.
 - **LLVM backend**: partial support, as external calls can be lowered to LLVM instructions, or by linking libraries compiled to LLVM bitcode into the final binary.
 However, some restrictions still apply.